DavidM52/datafish/README.md

-# datafish
+# datafish  Desktop App
-Retriving datas from database using Java
+Retriving datas from database using Java.